 This initiative is part of the NSF’s Alliances for Graduate Education and the Professoriate (AGEP) program, and NSF and the Council of Graduate Schools hosted a national forum for AGEP project PIs in Washington, D.C.
 February 23-24.
 See Cornell’s poster (PDF) from the national forum for more details on the project, one key activity of which—the My Voice, My Story interactive theatre program—began at Cornell in summer 2017.
 The program, developed in collaboration with the Cornell Interactive Theatre Ensemble, the Graduate School, and multiple college partners, facilitates discussions around identity and climate using My Voice, My Story, a short film featuring monologues from 8 actors portraying the diverse lived experiences of graduate and professional students.
 This video serves as a jumping off point to discuss academic cultures and how they can be experienced from multiple points of view.
 More information on how to bring these programs to your graduate field or college is available upon request: email email@example.com.

 The National Science Foundation also issued its first-ever awards for its new INCLUDES (Inclusion across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science) program in 2016.
-These awards—totaling nearly $14 million—will support multiple projects aimed at enhancing U.S. leadership in science and engineering by broadening participation in the fields of science, technology, engineering, and mathematics (STEM).
-The Graduate School is participating in a project titled “CIRTL INCLUDES – Toward an Alliance to Prepare a National Faculty for Broadening Success of Underrepresented 2-Year and 4-year STEM Students,” headed out of University of Wisconsin-Madison (under NSF Grant No. 1649199).
-Sara Xayarath Hernández, associate dean for inclusion and student engagement, and Colleen McLinn, director of CIRTL at Cornell, are “action partners” for this project and attended the INCLUDES kickoff summit in Washington, D.C.
+These awards—totaling nearly $14 million—support multiple projects aimed at enhancing U.S. leadership in science and engineering by broadening participation in the fields of science, technology, engineering, and mathematics (STEM).
+The Graduate School is participated in a project titled “CIRTL INCLUDES – Toward an Alliance to Prepare a National Faculty for Broadening Success of Underrepresented 2-Year and 4-year STEM Students,” headed out of University of Wisconsin-Madison (under NSF Grant No. 1649199).
+Sara Xayarath Hernández, associate dean for inclusion and student engagement, and Colleen McLinn, executive director of CIRTL at Cornell, were “action partners” for this project and attended the INCLUDES kickoff summit in Washington, D.C.
 February 2017 and a Social Equity Retreat for project partners at Northwestern University in September 2017.